 Airport transfer to Lixouri is around €60.

-The North of Kefalonia arguably is home to its scene stealers.
+The north of Kefalonia is home to its scene stealers.
 Photogenic Assos (or Asos, as it’s sometimes spelt) is included on every island tour – and every postcard – and is well worth including on your itinerary if you renting a car.

 The village is wedged onto a narrow isthmus with a beach on either side and a 16th-century Venetian castle on the rock at the end.
 It’s undeniably the most beautiful village on the island (if not in the whole of Greece) – wind your way down hairpin roads to its colourful Italianate houses and flower-filled villas dotted around a cluster of small pebble beaches and a tiny harbour.